🎓 Seafaring, War & Textiles

 I like to keep track of and reflect on the various things that I’ve read over the course of a month.
-Then I select the most interesting of those things and share them here in hopes that others get value out of what I’ve learned.
+Here's some neat stuff I read this month that didn't make it into a themed research overview.

 - Spindle Whorls of British Columbia I learned that the indigenous peoples of British Columbia used to make yarn and string out of nettle before they gained access to animal wool.